Fazal Ahmad Karim Fazli

 Fazal Ahmad Karim Fazli (5 November 1906 – 17 December 1981) was a Pakistani civil servant, Urdu poet, novelist, and filmmaker.

 He held positions in the prestigious Indian Civil Service before and after the partition of India.
 Following his retirement from public service in 1959, he embarked on a full-time career in filmmaking, contributing significantly to both Urdu literature and early Pakistani cinema.

 Throughout his multifaceted career, he made significant contributions to literature and cinema, spanning British India and post-partition Pakistan.
+For example, his first film in Pakistan Chiragh Jalta Raha (1962) helped boost careers of Zeba, Mohammad Ali and Deeba in the Pakistani film industry.

 Early life and education

-Fazli was born on November 5, 1906, in Azamgarh, in what was then the United Provinces of British India.
+Fazal Ahmad Karim Fazli was born on 5 November 1906, in Azamgarh, in what was then the United Provinces of British India.
 He completed his early education in Allahabad before traveling to England for higher studies at Oxford University.
 It was during his training for the Indian Civil Service (ICS) in England that he developed a keen interest in cinema, particularly the introduction of sound in films.
 He recognized the immense potential of film as a medium to convey messages to the masses, a passion that would later drive his filmmaking career.